-Weight: Standard 0.5 Term: Yearlong Prerequisite: Meet Course Description:
+Course Number: 1020810 Credit: 1.00 Weight: Standard 0.5 Term: Yearlong Prerequisite: Meet Course Description: The purpose of American Literature is to provide students in

 The purpose of American Literature is to provide students integrated language arts study in reading, writing, speaking, listening, and language, in preparation for college and career readiness through analysis of high complexity American literary texts.
 Students will engage in active reading of varied American literary texts for what they express explicitly, as well as the logical inferences that can be drawn with analysis of text craft and structure, arguments and claims supported by textual evidence, power and impact of language, influence of history, culture, and setting and with equal focus on writing for varied purposes.